Dream Productions

 Dream Productions is an American animated mockumentary comedy television miniseries produced by Pixar Animation Studios for the streaming service Disney+.
 Developed and created by Mike Jones, it is set between the events of Inside Out (2015) and Inside Out 2 (2024).
-Dream Productions follows Paula Persimmon (Paula Pell) who teams with Xeni (Richard Ayoade) to create the next big tween-dream.
-Jones served as the series' showrunner.
+The miniseries follows Paula Persimmon (Paula Pell), who teams with Xeni (Richard Ayoade) to create Riley's next big tween dream.

-Jones was announced to be creating a series based on Inside Out at Pixar in June 2023.
+Jones, who served as showrunner, was announced to be creating a series based on Inside Out at Pixar in June 2023.
 The series was being produced concurrently with the sequel film Inside Out 2.
 Its title was unveiled in May 2024.
 Nami Melumad provided the score for all four episodes.
 The series runs approximately 82 minutes long in total.

 Dream Productions premiered on Disney+ on December 11, 2024.
 It received generally positive reviews from critics.
-The series made its linear television debut on August 4, 2025 on Disney Channel, with Disney XD following just a few weeks later on August 30, 2025.
+The series made its linear television debut on August 4, 2025, on Disney Channel, with Disney XD following a few weeks later on August 30.